twitter/communitynotes/content/additional-review.md

 aliases: ["/additional-review"]
 ---

-## What is Community Notes?

-Community Notes is a program that allows volunteer contributors on Twitter to collaboratively add context (called “notes”) to Tweets they believe could be misleading.
-The aim is to keep people on Twitter better informed by showing notes that people from different points of view will find helpful.
+[Community Notes](./_index.md) allows volunteer contributors on Twitter to collaboratively add context (called “notes”) to Tweets they believe could be misleading.

-Notes only appear on Tweets when they’ve been rated helpful by enough people from different points of view.

-This program is still in development.
-During this phase, it is possible that some notes shown on Tweets might not always be helpful.
-At this stage, our goal is to gather input from more people to better identify what makes a note helpful.

-## What's an additional community review?

 If you believe a note rated “helpful” on your Tweet doesn’t add helpful context or shouldn’t be there, you can request additional review.
 Reviews aren’t done by Twitter — they are done by regular people who use Twitter and have signed up to become Community Notes Contributors.